evanharmon/eph-headspace/aws/aws-amplify-configuration.md

 ### Pass Custom Attributes

-Only the ID token has custom claims.
+Only the ID token has custom claims and given_name, surname.
 Access token does NOT contain them

 ```javascript
 API: {